mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 #### 42:12

-> Under the blue sky, in the bright sunlight, you don’t have to point out this and that anymore;
+> Under the blue sky, in the bright sunlight, you don’t have to point out this and that anymore; ...

-“Under the blue sky in the bright sunlight” means the action or the truth of human existence.
+“Under the blue sky in the bright sunlight” means the truth of human existence.
 Exactly nothing to say: it is very clear, it is very bright.
 There is no discrimination between trees and birds and human beings.
 Everything is very clear; just sunlight.

-“You don’t have to point out this and that anymore”: this is daily routine.
-In the daily routine, you can manifest yourself just like sunlight in a bright, blue sky.
+“You don’t have to point out this and that anymore”: this is daily routine; in the daily routine you can manifest yourself just like sunlight in a bright, blue sky.
 That is really the actual practice you have to do.

-When you get up, just get up, and do this.
-“Just to get up” is really the manifestation of yourself as blue sky, sunlight.
-Immediately there is something with consciousness: “Why do I have to get up?
+When you get up, just get up, *[unintelligible]*. *Just to get up* is really manifesting yourself as blue sky, sunlight.
+But immediately there is some function of consciousness: “Why do I have to get up?
 Is it useful?
 Is zazen useful or not?”
 Lots of consciousness comes up.
 But whatever you think, the basis of your life is exactly blue sky and bright sunlight.
-So, you don’t have to point out this and that anymore.
+So you don’t have to point out this and that anymore.

 #### 44:08

-“... but the causal conditions of time and season still require you to give the medicine in accordance with the disease.”
+> ... but the causal conditions of time and season still require you to give the medicine in accordance with the disease.

 But where do we live?
-The place where we live is not blue sky, not bright sunlight.
-We live in the human world.
-In the human world, we distinguish ... between trees and birds, humans and trees.
+The place where we live is not blue sky, not bright sunlight; we live in the human world.
+In the human world, we distinguish between trees and birds, humans and trees.

 For example: look at the ocean.
-I always take swimming for an example.
-Lake Calhoun, or the ocean, whatever it is: the ocean is the same, exactly blue sky and bright sunlight.
-Whoever you go to, or whatever they are – the small fish, micro-creatures, big boat, or storm – whatever they are in the ocean, the ocean doesn’t care.
+I always take swimming for an example: Lake Calhoun, or the ocean, whatever it is.
+The ocean is the same, exactly blue sky and bright sunlight.
+Whatever it is in the ocean – the small fish, micro-creatures, big boat, or storm – the ocean doesn’t care.
 The ocean is constantly blue sky and bright sunlight; this is the actual, original nature of the ocean.
 The same applies to the original nature of human existence.
 But simultaneously, what do you mean?
 That blue sky and bright sunlight are exactly accepting ...

 *[Tape change.]*

 ... shark, little size of fish, and big boats, small boats, and also human beings.
-Human beings, fish, boats, are different.
-Completely discrimination [in this] world.
+Human beings, fish, boats, are different; completely discriminated [in this] world.

 But the ocean is constantly open to anything.
 So, Katagiri should go to the ocean and just be one.
 What do you mean by “being one with the ocean”?
 The ocean is open to me, to you, in equality: if it is true, should I go to the ocean and just be one, just be in the ocean without doing anything?
 No. If you jump into the ocean, Katagiri must be Katagiri, because there is a degree of how much you can swim.
-This degree is different between you and I, and fish and boat – it’s different.
-So, if you go to the ocean and dive into it, you have to manifest yourself as you really are, which is called “according to the degree of how much you can swim”.
+This degree is different between you and I, and fish and boat.
+So, if you go to the ocean and dive into it, you have to manifest yourself as you really are, which is called *according to the degree of how much you can swim*.
 Or, who you are: boat, or fish?
 Small fish, or big fish?
 But, the ocean completely accepts you.

-In order to be one with the ocean, each of all beings individually manifest itself as it really is, as a fish, as a boat, as a Katagiri.
+In order to be one with the ocean, each of all beings individually manifests itself as it really is, as a fish, as a boat, as a Katagiri.
 As a beginner swimmer, as an advanced student of swimming, as a teacher of swimmers.

-#### 48:47

 From this point, ocean is always blue sky, bright sunlight.
 But according to time and occasion – time and occasion means, time always makes something different.
 Katagiri becomes Katagiri, tree becomes tree, floor becomes floor.
 This is time: all beings which exist in the time process.
 In the time process, you cannot combine everything.
 Even though car is same [as you], you cannot combine.
 Car is same, but still there is a difference.
 So, book is book, floor is floor, table is table.
 That is the place where we live.
 The place where we live consists of time and space.
 The time, very naturally, makes all beings different, independent.
 And also space makes all beings alive in equality, connecting with each other.
 From this point, there is a time and occasion, time and season.
-Time and season require you to manifest yourself as you are.
+But time and season require you to manifest yourself as you are.

 But how can you manifest yourself as you are?
 Well, still you have to train yourself.
-That’s why you need practice under the guidance of a teacher of swimming.
-The teacher always gives to you a certain medicine according to your personality, your degree, how much you can swim.
+That’s why you need to practice under the guidance of a teacher of swimming.
+The teacher always gives you a certain medicine according to your personality, your degree, how much you can swim.

 And then, finally, what should you do?
 Finally what you have to do is be one with the ocean.
 That is, dive.

 That’s why here it says, “... but the causal conditions of time and season still require you to give the medicine in accordance with the disease.”
-Disease means, there are different degrees, different characters: different personalities, different heredity, different [karma], different types of consciousness, *[unintelligible]*.
+Disease means, there are different degrees, different characteristics, different personalities, different heredity, different [karma], different types of consciousness, *[unintelligible]*.
 So even though you’ve studied how to swim, still everyone manifests themself as [they are]; there is a different manifestation.
 So, you cannot just dive into the ocean without doing.
 You need the teacher, giving the medicine; you have to learn how to swim.
 Then finally, you have to dive into the ocean.
 At that time, you can really understand blue sky and bright sunlight.

 #### 52:39

-“But tell me, is it better to let go, or is it better to hold still?”
+> But tell me, is it better to let go, or is it better to hold still?

 How to swim?
 To swim, should you always hold your hands in a certain pattern?
 No; you can’t do that.
 From moment to moment, your hands must be moving.
 Of course there is a certain pattern if you want to swim, which is called a “crawl”.
-Yes, there is an absolute pattern; but that pattern is something understood intellectually.
+Yes, there is an absolute pattern.
+But that pattern is something understood intellectually.
 When you dive into the ocean, there is no particular pattern.
-The particular pattern should disappear; it shouldn’t leave any trace which is called ‘pattern’, because it must be alive, day after day.
-Very naturally, a certain pattern moves, exactly according to the form of a certain pattern.
+The particular pattern should disappear; it shouldn’t leave any trace which is called “pattern”, because it must be alive, day after day.
+Very naturally, a certain pattern *moves*, exactly according to the form of a certain pattern.
 But we’re always seeing a certain pattern as a form, objectively.
-When you dive into the ocean and become one with the ocean, you cannot hold onto that form of pattern. *[unintelligible]*
+When you dive into the ocean and become one with the ocean, you cannot hold onto that form of pattern. *[Unintelligible.]*

-You cannot hold on.
+You cannot hold on [to the pattern].
 On the other hand, should we ignore a pattern, how to swim?
 We cannot.
 We have to learn how to swim; we have to learn each pattern of how to swim.
 But we cannot always stay with it.
 Finally, when you dive into the ocean, all traces of all patterns should disappear.
 That means actual practice: it’s really alive, becoming one with the ocean.
 That is actual practice.

 Within actual practice, there is always a question, which is: “Is it better to let go, or is it better to hold on?”
 Nothing to say.
 If you say something, it is already something adding frost to snow, don’t you think so?

 This is an urgent need of your daily living.
 It’s really urgent.

-Tomorrow, I’d like to read the commentary by Engo Zen Master.
+Tomorrow, I would like to read the commentary by Engo Zen Master.
 It’s a very interesting commentary.

 #### 56:08 end of recording